MischaU8/yumyum/unsorted/extend-edge_rdWNDMwDC5g.md

 Uploaded: 2023-04-23

-yum yum Floyd here with a quick look at the extend Edge command and plasticity for this example I'll offset this arced
+yum yum Floyd here with a quick look at the extend Edge command in Plasticity for this example I'll offset this arced
 Edge which produces a new Edge that's not connected to the Border edge of the